-SeisSol-ExaHyPE - Earthquake simulation, wave simulation and hyperbolic PDE systems
+SeisSol-ExaHyPE - Earthquake simulation, wave simulation and hyperbolic PDE systems (TA2-531-1)

-Ludwig-Maximilians-Universität München (LMU), Germany
+Physical and remote, including local HPC resources: Ludwig-Maximilians-Universität München (LMU), Germany

-ExaHyPE is an open source simulation engine to solve hyperbolic PDE systems, as stemming from conservation laws.
+ExaHyPE is an open-source simulation engine to solve hyperbolic PDE systems, as stemming from conservation laws.
 It is built on top of dynamically adaptive Cartesian meshes and offers support for Finite Volume and Discontinuous Galerkin discretizations.
-ExaHyPE is written in a way that most computer science aspects as well as most of the numerics are hidden away from the user: Users plug in user functions for their PDE formulation (such as flux functions and eigenvalues) into the engine and then delegate all further work to ExaHyPE.
+ExaHyPE is written in a way that most computer science aspects as well as most of the numerics are hidden from the user: Users plug in user functions for their PDE formulation (such as flux functions and eigenvalues) into the engine and then delegate all further work to ExaHyPE.
 A concrete model for seismic wave propagation and dynamic rupture problems has been developed within ChEESE.
 The model is based on high-order Discontinuous Galerkin discretization and works on octree-structured Cartesian meshes.

 Target community/Users: